StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/3 Api Routes/afternoon/exercise.md

 ---

-## Task 2: Weather API
+## Task 2: Choose and Set Up APIs

 ### Objective:
-Use Weather API and set up the utility functions to fetch data from is API.
+Choose from three APIs (Weather API, Time API for Europe, Joke API) and set up the utility functions to fetch data from these APIs.

 ### Instructions:

 1. **Weather API:**
+   - **Sign Up and Get API Key:**
+     1. Go to the OpenWeatherMap website and sign up for an account.
+     2. Obtain an API key from the OpenWeatherMap dashboard.

+> **Explanation:**
+> - The API key is required to authenticate your requests to the OpenWeatherMap API.
+Without an API key, you will not be able to access the weather data.

    - **Create API Fetching Utility:**
      1. In the `utils` folder, create a new file named `api.ts`.
      2. Define a function named `fetchWeather`.
-     3. Add the code to handle API requests to the OpenWeatherMap API inside this function.
+     3. Add the code to handle API requests to the OpenWeatherMap API using the Fetch API.
+     4. Include your API key and the city parameter in the request URL.

 > **Explanation:**
+> - **Utility Functions:** Utility functions are helper functions that perform a specific task and can be reused across different parts of your application.
+In this case, the utility function `fetchWeather` handles the API request to get weather data.
 > - Creating a separate file for API requests keeps the code organized and reusable.

 2. **Create Weather Component:**